Professional Theatre, Community Theatre and Musical Theatre

 Professional Theatre

-JANE HALEY
+JANE HALEY OAM

 After graduating from the University of Tasmania, Jane began her arts career as a drama teacher in Canberra and Tasmania.
 She literally ran away to the theatre when she joined the nationally acclaimed theatre-in-education troupe Salamanca Theatre Company.
 Deeply infected with the theatre bug, Jane headed to the big smoke of Sydney where she worked as education officer for Sydney Theatre Company, The Marionette Theatre of Australia, Australian Theatre for Young People and Sidetrack Theatre.